loopbio/imgstore/README.md

 ## Installing from source and with all dependencies

  * git clone this repository
+ * Linux:
    * `conda env create -f environment.yml`

-If you are on MacOSX
+ * MacOSX / Windows
- * `conda env create -f environment-mac.yml`
+   * `conda env create -f environment-mac-windows.yml`

+Note: conda will install Python3 by default.
+If you wish to install Python2 add `python=2` to the command, e.g. `conda env create -f environment-mac-windows.yml python=2`

 ## Installing only IMGStore and using system dependencies